lgh06/web-page-monitor/packages/worker-scheduler/README.md

 If we found one result's hash changed, then distribute this info ( which contains prevDoc, doc, taskDetail ) to `diffNotifier.mjs`.

 - Third, `modeChecker`.
 (TODO, or see if need to combine with step 4)

-> TODO hide detectMode & detectWord & alertProvider & alertDebounce to taskDetail's `extra` property when create a task in web.
-> then check those fields inside worker's alertProviders.
-> let alertProviders determine how to detect changes and when to send an alert.
+- 4th, check taskDetail's `alertProvider` property to send alerts by different alertProviders. (like mail, HTTP POST, phone call)

-> e.g.
+> TODO
-> 1. a task without a alertProvider prop, will use defaultPovider and any changes will cause an alert.
 > 1. a task with a wordShowThenMailProvider prop, will use that provider check if have changes and whether to send alert or not.

-- 4th, check taskDetail's `alertProvider` property to send alerts by different alertProviders. (like mail, HTTP POST, phone call)